artyom-beilis/dlprimitives/docs/network_json_format.md

 - `type` - type of operation, string, for example "Activation"
 - `inputs` - list of input tensors - must be either outputs of one of previous operators or one of inputs - list of strings
 - `outputs` - list of generated tensors, can be same as input for in-place operations - list of strings.
-- `frozen` - boolean flag that marks the operator as not-participating in gradient descend, for example for transfer learning.
+- `frozen` - boolean flag that marks the operator as not-participating in gradient descent, for example for transfer learning.
 Default is `false`
 - `options` - object operation specific parameters
-- `params` - list of strings, optional non standard name of parameters for inported data/parameter sharing
+- `params` - list of strings, optional non standard name of parameters for imported data/parameter sharing

 For example: